julowe/PseudoMakeMeKeyCapProfiles/README.md

 ## STL Files
 STLs for some keycaps are stored in the `STL` directory.
 Filenames include some parameter values that are outside of the 'defined' keycap calling function assoicated with the keycap name.

+## TODO - Known Errors
+* Chicago Steno R2/R4 1.5u renders with no stems
+* Chicago Steno R3 1.5u renders with no dish on top of keycap

 ## Distorted Ellipsoidal Saddle (DES)
 High sculpt smooth transition profile
 ![DES](https://raw.githubusercontent.com/pseudoku/PseudoMakeMeKeyCapProfiles/master/Photo/R1-R5.png)